PothurajuChavali/ML_Sign_Text_Recognition/README.md

 # ML_Sign_Text_Recognition

-character recognition on how to extract characters/digits from the sign text images
+Character recognition on how to extract characters/digits from the sign text images

 Datasets:
 EMNIST dataset - Balanced dataset